 What happens next?

-Once a complaint is filed with the Procurement Policy Department it will be reviewed by the Procurement Policy Department and the Banking Team responsible for the operation.
+Once a complaint is filed with the Procurement Policy and Advisory Department it will be reviewed by the Procurement Policy and Advisory Department and the Banking Team responsible for the operation.
 The Bank’s client will be requested to provide the Bank with supporting evidence to confirm that the agreed procedures have been followed.
 This may be an iterative process and complainants should be aware that the review process may take considerable time.

 The Bank will acknowledge the receipt of the complaint but will not enter into discussions or correspondence with any tenderer about the details of a complaint during the review process.